tlhackque/BlockCountries/README.md

 The following usage provides an introduction to BlockCountries.

-Please do not use this version of the usage to configure BlockCountries for prodution; use the version from the `help` command, which is always up-to-date with the latest functions and clarifications.
+Please do not use this version of the usage to configure BlockCountries for production; use the version from the `help` command, which is always up-to-date with the latest functions and clarifications.

 ````
 IP filter manager for country filters

 Usage: $prog command args
+  config             Display active configuration file
   status [-v]        Display filter status.
                      -v provides configuration from config file
                      and command file - NOT iptables.